Setting up a Node project

 npx.
 This is used to run executables installed locally in your project.

-npx will cause errors due to the binary not being in the system path, so for clarity we’ll display the full command in our guides:
+npx so we don’t get errors due to the binary not being in the system path:

 Make sure you are inside your project’s directory when running